 2006 – Code Geass

-In short, this mecha and political intrigue anime was a huge success, with a charismatic protagonist, Lelouch vi Britannia, who seeks to avenge his family and change the fate of the world with a supernatural power of mind control.
+In short, this anime about mechas and political intrigue was a great success, featuring a charismatic protagonist, Lelouch vi Britannia, who seeks to avenge his family and change the fate of the world with a supernatural power of mind control.

 2007 – Higurashi no Naku Koro ni Kai

-A continuation of Higurashi no Naku Koro ni, this season brought even more mystery and psychological horror, exploring the cycle of deaths and macabre events in a small rural village.
+A continuation of Higurashi no Naku Koro ni, this season brought even more mystery and psychological terror, exploring the cycle of deaths and macabre events in a small rural village.

 2008 – Code Geass R2

-Back on the list, this second season of Code Geass continued Lelouch's epic story.
-This time, he faces even greater challenges as he tries to destroy the empire and bring freedom to his people.
+Once again on the list, this second season of Code Geass continued Lelouch's epic story.
+Now facing even greater challenges as he tries to destroy the empire and bring freedom to his people.
 Full of twists and turns and action.

 2009 – Fullmetal Alchemist Brotherhood

-In short, this faithful adaptation of the Fullmetal Alchemist manga has become one of the most acclaimed anime series of all time, with a moving story about two alchemist brothers who seek to restore their bodies after a failed experiment to revive their own mother.
+In short, this faithful adaptation of the Fullmetal Alchemist manga has become one of the most acclaimed anime series of all time, with a thrilling story about two alchemist brothers who seek to restore their bodies after a failed experiment to revive their mother.

 2010 – Angel Beats

-A drama series that blends comedy, action, and profound themes about life and death.
-The story follows a group of young people who, after dying, try to find peace in the afterlife while facing their own personal issues.
+A dramatic series that blends comedy, action, and profound themes about life and death.
+The story follows a group of young people who, after dying, try to find peace in an afterlife while grappling with their own personal struggles.

 Best anime: 2011-2016